BlackWasp

 The BitArray Collection

-The BitArray collection allows the creation of large groups of Boolean values or bit fields.
-The collection is similar to other collection classes that have been discussed in the C# Fundamentals tutorial.
+The BitArray collection can hold large groups of Boolean values or bit fields.
+It is similar to other collections that have been discussed in the C# Fundamentals tutorial.
 However, the contents of the collection are not objects but Boolean values.
 This means that the behaviour of the class differs slightly.

 Implemented Collection Interfaces

 The BitArray collection implements the properties and methods of the ICollection interface.
 This behaviour is described in the earlier Collection Interfaces article.
-The rest of this article describes only the additional functionality provided by BitArray.
+The rest of this article describes the additional functionality provided by BitArrays.

 Declaring a BitArray